If you don’t have a valid ticket when you travel, or you commit a transport offence, you may be fined.

 Then what happens?

-The Authorised Officer you spoke with may send a report to the Department of Transport.
+The Authorised Officer you spoke with may send a report to the Department of Transport and Planning.
 Authorised Officers don’t issue warnings or fines.

 The Department reviews the Authorised Officer’s report and issues either a: